Caleb9/downloader/README.md

 ## Usage

+In short:

-In short: paste a HTTP(S) link to the "Link" field, optionally adjust the "Save As" field if you want to save under a different name.
-Hit "Submit" button to start the download.
+1. Type or paste a HTTP(S) link to the "Link" field.
+2. Optionally adjust the "Save As" field if you want to save under a different name.
+Application tries to guess the file name from provided Link URL, but it might not always succeed (e.g. when link redirects to another URL from which the actual file will be downloaded).
+3. Hit "Submit" button to start the download.
 When completed, file will appear in 'completed' sub-directory.

 "Cleanup" button clears completed and failed downloads (downloaded files are not removed).